netdata/netdata/docs/contributing/style-guide.md

 -   Conciseness
 -   Accessibility

-These principles will make the documentation better for everyone who wants to use Netdata, whether they’re a beginner or an expert.
+These principles will make the documentation better for everyone who wants to use Netdata, whether they're a beginner or an expert.

 ### Breaking the rules